-Contaminants selected by the EPA for assessment were determined based on known usage in the State and/or past detection in the State's waterbodies, and because exposure at high levels may be associated with adverse health effects (as indicated in EPA's IRIS - Integrated Risk Information System database) (EPA, 2017a).
+Contaminants selected by the EPA for assessment were determined based on known usage in the State and/or past detection in the State's waterbodies, and because exposure at high levels may be associated with adverse health effects (as indicated in EPA's IRIS - Integrated Risk Information System database) (EPA, 2022a).
 The only contaminant included in the risk assessment for screening sites was mercury.
-Sites currently under advisory for PCBs were also screened for three Aroclors (1248, 1254, and 1260).
+Sites currently under advisory for PCBs were also screened for three Aroclors (1248, 1254, and 1260) and one for dieldrin.